ibm-watson-iot/iot-python/samples/deviceStatusService/README.md

 # Python Device Status Service

 Sample code for a simple service to answer requests for current device connection status via REST API.
-The program connects to IoTP and subscribes to device status topic.
+The program connects to IoTP and subscribes to device status topic `iot-2/type/+/id/+/mon`.
+It will incur data transfer
 It uses the retained messages on this topic to populate an in-memory map of device ID to status and then continues to process live status messages to maintain the map.
 The map is used by a Flask endpoint to answer requests for current device connection status.